About SCB Committees

 The Audit Committee is responsible for conferring with the SCB independent auditor to assure that SCB’s financial affairs are in order, review the annual audit, and make a formal recommendation on whether to accept the annual audit.

-The Chapters Committee is responsible for assisting and advising Chapters helping Chapters establish and grow; enabling Chapters to exchange ideas and information; increasing Chapter cooperation and coordination with other SCB Groups (Sections, Working Groups and Committees), facilitating the Chapter voice and presence within the larger SCB organization; strengthening the Chapter pipeline for increasing SCB membership, and encouraging Chapter contributions in implementing SCB’s strategic plan.
+The Chapters Committee is responsible for assisting and advising Chapters helping Chapters establish and grow; enabling Chapters to exchange ideas and information; increasing Chapter cooperation and coordination with other SCB Groups (Regions, Working Groups and Committees), facilitating the Chapter voice and presence within the larger SCB organization; strengthening the Chapter pipeline for increasing SCB membership, and encouraging Chapter contributions in implementing SCB’s strategic plan.

-The Conference Committee is responsible for reviewing required materials for the planning and management of official SCB Group Conferences (Sections, Working Groups, Chapters), providing group conference viability recommendations to the Executive Office and BoG, providing selection recommendation for ICCB location bids, providing guidance and support to consistently improve and maximize delegate experiences and assure that conference content advances the SCB mission and strategic priorities.
+The Conference Committee is responsible for reviewing required materials for the planning and management of official SCB Group Conferences (Regions, Working Groups, Chapters), providing group conference viability recommendations to the Executive Office and BoG, providing selection recommendation for ICCB location bids, providing guidance and support to consistently improve and maximize delegate experiences and assure that conference content advances the SCB mission and strategic priorities.

 The Education and Student Affairs Committee is responsible for facilitating and carrying out initiatives designed to advance and supportive undergraduate and graduate students, encouraging student participation in meetings, increasing SCB student memberships, creating opportunities for interaction among students and professionals, working with the Honors and Awards Committee to administer the student awards program, and helping with ICCB scientific and non-scientific student advancement events and the student presentation/poster judging process and awardee selection.